Coleslaw3557/IED-Console/README.md

 ## Goal
 To get remote console and network access to devices where normal remote access is unavailable using a sim card.
+Device turns on, gets 4g IP, wireguards to jump box.
+Team SSHs to Pi through Wireguard and accesses console ports and network.

 ![](2.png)